CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

     ![Picture 1](../Images/sc-59.png)

-1. When you're done exploring the details page, return to discovered apps page, by selecting **Cloud Discovery** from the bread crumb on the top of the page.
+1. When you're done exploring the details page, return to the discovered apps page by selecting **Cloud Discovery** from the bread crumb at the top of the page.

 1. If you select Cloud discovery from the left navigation panel, it will take you back to the dashboard view.

 1. From the top of the page, select the **IP addresses** tab (this is equivalent to selecting IP addresses from the left navigation pane).

-   >**Note:** Here you will find data including number of transactions, amount of traffic and upload amounts, by IP addresses.
+   >**Note:** Here you will find data including the number of transactions, the amount of traffic, and upload amounts, by IP addresses.
 Note that you can also filter by specific IP address or    export the data for further analysis.

    ![Picture 1](../Images/lab08-t1p13.png)

-1. From the top of the page select **Users**.
+1. From the top of the page, select **Users**.

    >**Note:** This is the same type of information provided when you select IP addresses, but instead it is listed for individual users.
 Here again, you filter by specific
     user and export data for further analysis.

 1. Click on view all discovered app to view the detailed information.

-1. The information provided in these tabs is based on either snap-shot reports from traffic logs you manually upload from your firewalls and proxies or from continuous reports that analyze all logs that are forwarded from your network using Cloud App Security.
+1. The information provided in these tabs is based on either snapshot reports from traffic logs you manually upload from your firewalls and proxies or from continuous reports that analyze all logs that are forwarded from your network using Cloud App Security.

 1. You can connect to apps directly by setting up app connectors that will provide you with greater visibility and control over your cloud apps.
 From the top right corner of the screen, select **Actions (1)** and then select **Cloud Discovery Settings (2)**.